CIA activities in North Korea: Intelligence analysis (related non-CIA)

 In April 1950, the Army Security Agency, a SIGINT agency operating before the creation of NSA, undertook a limited "search and development" study of DPRK traffic.
 CIA received its reports.
 Two positions the second case, as revealed in COMINT, large shipments of bandages and medicines went from the USSR to North Korea and Manchuria, starting in February 1950.
 These two actions made sense only in hindsight, after the invasion of South Korea occurred in June 1950.

-By the spring of 1950, North Korea’s preparations for war had become...recognizable.
+By the spring of 1950, North Korea's preparations for war had become...recognizable.
 Monthly CIA reports describe the military buildup of DPRK forces, but also discount the possibility of an actual invasion.
 It was believed that DPRK forces could not mount a successful attack without Soviet assistance, and such assistance would indicate a worldwide Communist offensive.
 There were no indications in Europe that such an offensive was in preparation.

 Some North Korean communications were intercepted between May 1949 and April 1950 because the operators were using Soviet communications procedures.
-Coverage was dropped once analysts confirmed the non-Soviet origin of the material.
+Coverage was dropped after analysts confirmed the material's non-Soviet origin.

 Intelligence analysis (CIA)

 On 6 June, CIA reported another interesting international development: all East Asian senior Soviet diplomats were recalled to Moscow for consultations.
-The CIA believed the purpose of the recall was to develop a new plan to counter anti-Communist efforts in the region.
+The CIA believed the purpose of the recall was to develop a new plan to counter anti-communist efforts in the region.

-On 20 June 1950, the CIA published a report, based primarily on human assets, concluding that the DPRK had the capability to invade the South at any time.
+On 20 June 1950, the CIA published a report, based primarily on human assets, concluding that the DPRK could invade the South at any time.
 President Truman, Secretary of State Acheson, and Secretary of Defense Johnson all received copies of this report.

 On 25 June of that same year, the Army of the Democratic People's Republic of Korea (it would not be renamed the "Korean People's Army" until later) invaded across the 38th parallel.
 This was a surprise to US intelligence.

 Covert operations

-During the 1950s, the CIA parachuted into North Korea some of its Korean agents it had trained, until sometime in the 1970s.
-During the 1950s, hundreds of agents were sent on a mission to establish resistance networks in North Korea.
+During the 1950s, the CIA parachuted into North Korea some of the Korean agents it had trained, until sometime in the 1970s.
+During the 1950s, hundreds of agents were sent to establish resistance networks in North Korea.